nonnb/nonnb.github.io/SmartGit/Latest/GitConcepts/Merging.md

 - **Splitting** a commit out into multiple commits.
 - Easing the **reordering** of commits.

-Please refer to *[History Cleaning Tools](GitCommands/CleanupTools.md)* for more details.
+Please refer to [SmartGits Interactive Rebase features](../GUI/GitCommands/Branching/Rebase-Interactive.md) for more details.

-**TODO** check this content (was original) seems out of place.
+**Example**
+If a user has added new commits on a local branch which tracks a remote repository branch which subsequently also has new commits, the user can either perform:
-For example, if a user has made local commits and performs a pull with merge, a merge commit with two parent commits—the user's last and the last commit from the tracked branch—is created.
+- a pull with merge, which will create a merge commit with **two parent** commits
+  1. Being the the user's last commit on the local branch
+  2. The last commit from the remote tracked branch
-When using rebase instead of merge, Git applies the local commits on top of the commits from the tracked branch, avoiding a merge commit.
+- OR, if using rebase instead of merge, Git applies the local commits on top of the commits from the tracked branch, avoiding a merge commit.
+A new commit has will be created representing the changes the user has made on the local branch.